Biblical studies: Textual criticism

 Textual criticism is a branch of textual scholarship, philology, and literary criticism that is concerned with the identification and removal of transcription errors in texts, both manuscripts and printed books.
 Ancient scribes made errors or alterations when copying manuscripts by hand.
 Given a manuscript copy, several or many copies, but not the original document, the textual critic seeks to reconstruct the original text (the urtext, archetype or autograph) as closely as possible.
 The same processes can be used to attempt to reconstruct intermediate editions, or recensions, of a document's transcription history.
 The ultimate objective of the textual critic's work is the production of a "critical edition" containing a text most closely approximating the original.

 There are three fundamental approaches to textual criticism: eclecticism, stemmatics, and copy-text editing.
 Techniques from the biological discipline of cladistics are currently also being used to determine the relationships between manuscripts.

 The phrase "lower criticism" is used to describe the contrast between textual criticism and "higher criticism", which is the endeavor to establish the authorship, date, and place of composition of the original text.

-History of the Bible
+Biblical history

 Historical research has often dominated modern biblical studies.
 Biblical scholars usually try to interpret a particular text within its original historical context and use whatever information is available to reconstruct that setting.
 Historical criticism aims to determine the provenance, authorship, and process by which ancient texts were composed.
 Famous theories of historical criticism include the documentary hypothesis, which suggests that the Pentateuch was compiled from four different written sources, and different reconstructions of "the historical Jesus", which are based primarily on the differences between the canonical Gospels.

+There is much controversy around using the Bible as a historical source.
+The Old Testament is supposed to serve as a continuous account of the establishment of ancient Israel.
+While many historians agree that figures like King David and King Solomon are real historical figures, there comes trouble when seeking to affirm or deny events like the creation of the world and the flood of Noah.
+The use of terms like "myth" vs "history" also creates controversy due to some connotations that each word has.
+Oftentimes "myth" or "mythical" texts are seen as not true stories, where as "history" or "historical" texts are seen as fact.
+Mythical stories can also sometimes be seen as stories which serve some sort of religious or moral lesson, but are not necessarily true, however this does not mean that true historical stories do not have religious and moral lessons that accompany them.
+These views on myth and history are examples of a few difficulties when it comes to analyzing the Old Testament as a historical text.

+New Testament historical analysis is also difficult due to the nature of the original texts that we can analyze, specifically their translatability as well as how oral tradition had effects on written tradition during the formation and canonization of gospel texts and the teachings of Jesus.